Powerz/chatgpt-prompts/README.md

 ## :man_technologist: .NET Unit Tests Machine
 ### :bulb: Description
 Need to write unit tests for your .NET class?
+Make ChatGPT write tests your way!

+### :rocket: Prompt (ChatGPT-4 + Web Search)
+>I want you to write unit tests for my c# class.
+Use best coding practices, AAA and the following libraries: xUnit, FluentAssertions, AutoFixture, NSubstitute.
+I'm going to give you a link to a GitHub gist which contains an example of the code style, structure and conventions that you will have to follow.
+>This is the example: https://gist.github.com/Powerz/f20500a16eead6bc591ed99d224700f5
-This is the right way to do this.
+>And this is the class you need to write unit tests for:
+> (your code)

-### :rocket: Prompt
+### :rocket: Prompt (ChatGPT-3.5)
->Write unit tests for my c# class.
-Use best coding practices, AAA and these libraries: xUnit, FluentAssertions, AutoFixture, NSubstitute.
-In the next prompt I'll give you an example of the code style, structure and conventions.
-In the subsequent prompt I'll provide a class to write unit tests for.
+>I want you to write unit tests for my c# class.
+Use best coding practices, AAA and the following libraries: xUnit, FluentAssertions, AutoFixture, NSubstitute.
+I'm going to give you a code that you should use as an example of the code style, structure and conventions.
-> \<SUBMIT>
-> (an example)
-> \<SUBMIT>
+>This is the example:
+>(example)
-> (class to write tests for)
+>And this is the class you need to write unit tests for:
+> (your code)

 ## :man_teacher: Funny Multiplication Table Teacher
 ### :bulb: Description